TriKro/rsb-content/survey-product-market-fit.md

 ### Field Tips
  * “Survey.io is neccessary but not sufficient for product market fit.
 You better have 40%, but it’s not the only metric you need.” - @TriKro
  * " If you aren't sure if you have product-market fit, you probably don't.
 Use this quantitative validation technique to track your progress." - @LaunchTomorrow
+ * "Acheiving product-market fit isn't a goal in its own right.
+Know your product's role in your customers' lives and the market as a whole." - @LaunchTomorrow

 ## Case Studies
  * https://hitenism.com/slack-product-market-fit-survey/